City Status & News

 - Requiring shared spaces be cleaned after each use.

 - Tracking employee attendance and visits to facilities for purposes of contact tracing.

 - Creating an area where the public can check-in and provide contact information and date/time of visit for purposes of contact tracing.

 As restrictions ease, we are committed to continuing to find innovative and creative ways to serve our community and work together to support each other.

 On June 1, we entered Part I of our plan.
-While City facilities remain closed to walk-in traffic, some in-person City Hall and Maintenance Center services are available by appointment only.
-Additional Parks & Recreation services have also been restored.
-For more information or to make an appointment, please contact the appropriate department directly.
+While City offices remain closed to walk-in traffic, many in-person services are available by appointment.
+The public is still encouraged to take advantage of other methods of handling City business, such as by phone, email, virtual and online services, etc. For more information or to make an appointment, please contact the appropriate department directly.

 City Services Update